helen1c/DEARLi/README.md

 # DEARLi

-**Official implementation of the ICCV 2025 Findings Oral Presentation: **
+**Official implementation of the ICCV 2025 Findings Poster & Oral: **
 **"DEARLi: Decoupled Enhancement of Recognition and Localization for Semi-Supervised Panoptic Segmentation"**

 <div align="center">